 How Do I Quit My Job Immediately?

-However, if you are quitting your job to pursue another opportunity, then your boss might believe this was a rash decision and hold on to negative feelings towards you for some time afterward.
+However, if you are quitting your remote job to pursue another opportunity or a new job, then your boss might believe this was a nerve wracking decision and hold on to negative feelings towards you, impacting your positive reputation, then your boss might believe this was a rash decision and hold on to negative feelings towards you for some time afterward.
 A good way around this is by including a two-week notice period in your resignation letter.

 Maintain a professional and respectful demeanor